PhilipPartsch/Howto-Sphinx/docs/architecture-examples.rst

 .. example:: Visualize the dependencies - Input

    .. needflow::
-      :filter: docname == "architecture-examples" and section_name == "Visial representation of UML Ports in Sphinx-Needs"
+      :filter: is_need and docname == "architecture-examples" and section_name == "Visial representation of UML Ports in Sphinx-Needs"
       :link_types: input, part_of
       :show_link_names:
       :debug:

    .. needflow::
-      :filter: docname == "architecture-examples" and section_name == "Visial representation of UML Ports in Sphinx-Needs" and type != "lib"
+      :filter: is_need and docname == "architecture-examples" and section_name == "Visial representation of UML Ports in Sphinx-Needs" and type != "lib"
       :link_types: input
       :show_link_names:
       :debug: